deborahmoreira/data_structure_ii/README.md

 # data_structure_ii
-This repo aims to keep and show the developed activities at Data Structure II course.
+This repo aims to keep and show the activities developed in the Data Structure II course.